 Posted: 08 Feb 2021 Contributor: Candice Groves

 As digital natives, Gen Z has grown up scrolling, and with 24/7 access to online resources, they are fast becoming the most well-educated and self-reliant generation yet.
-In fact, 66 percent of Gen Z state they are using more than one Internet-connected device.
+In fact, 9 out of 10 Gen Z’rs use social media for over an hour each day.

 What does Gen Z want from brands?
 With their early exposure to brands digitally, this means that marketing to Gen Z in 2021 and beyond needs to be strategic, relevant, authentic, and engaging.